zainmujahid/Udacity---Deep-Learning-NanoDegree/README.md

 ![](https://github.com/zainmujahid/Udacity---Deep-Learning-NanoDegree/blob/master/03%20-%20TV%20Script%20Generation/images/p3.PNG)

+Use deep learning to generate new scripts for your favorite TV show.

 ## Dependencies

 Each directory has a `requirements.txt` describing the minimal dependencies required to run the notebooks in that directory.